-Act / Regulation Section Purpose Contact Protection of the Environment Operations Act 308 Public register of licences Identify licences granted under the Act Development Services/Governa nce.
-Impounding Act 30 & 31 Record of Impounding Identify impounding action by Council Development Services/Governa nce.
-Government Information (Public Access) Act 25 Disclosure Log of Access Applications Identify access applications where there is a public interest and Council has determined to provide access to the information Register can be accessed from Council's website .
-27 Register of Government Contracts Identify Council contracts that have (or are likely to have) a value of \$150,000 or more Register can be accessed from Council's website .
+Act / Regulation Section Purpose Contact Impounding Act 30 & 31 Record of Impounding Identify impounding action by Council Development Services/Gov ernance.
+Government Information (Public Access) Act 25 Disclosure Log of Access Applications Identify access applications where there is a public interest and Council has determined to provide access to the information Register can be accessed from Council's website.
+27 Register of Government Contracts Identify Council contracts that have (or are likely to have) a value of \$150,000 or more Register can be accessed from Council's website.
 Government Information (Public Access) Sch1.
-1(3)(d) Register of graffiti removal Identify graffiti removal work Facilities and Services Regulation 2009 Sch1.
-1(3)(e) Register of current political donations Identify current political donations Register can be accessed from a link on Council's website .
+1(3)(d) Register of graffiti removal Identify graffiti removal work Governance Regulation 2009 Sch1.
+1(3)(e) Register of current political donations Identify current political donations Register can be accessed from a link on Council's website.
 Sch1.
-1(3)(e) Register of planning decisions Identify voting on planning matters of the elected council Register can be accessed from Council's website .
-Local Government Act 377- 378 Register of Delegations Identify functions delegated by the General Manager to Council Officers Register can be accessed from Council's website .
-602 Rates Record In relation to a parcel of land, identify: the value rate liability Register can be sought by informal request under the GIPA Act. the owner or lessee
+1(3)(e) Register of planning decisions Identify voting on planning matters of the elected council Register can be accessed from Council's website.
+Local Government Act 377- 378 Register of Delegations Identify functions delegated by the General Manager to Council Officers Register can be accessed by informal request under the GIPA Act.
+602 Rates Record In relation to a parcel of land, identify: • the value • rate liability Register can be accessed by informal request under the GIPA Act. the owner or lessee